pivotal/cf-onboarding/PREP_CHECKLIST.md

 - [ ] CF Overview {}
 - [ ] Concourse {}

 As a helpful reminder, you can save the name of the speaker w/ checkbox.
+Tips to share with speakers can be found in [BOXES_AND_LINES.md](https://github.com/pivotal/cf-onboarding/blob/master/BOXES_AND_LINES.md).

 ### IaaS Setup
 - [ ] Make sure you have [GCP projects](https://console.cloud.google.com) set up.